-- Reconfiguring a LUN online that is under Dynamic Multi-Pathing (DMP) control See "Reconfiguring a LUN online that is under DMP control" on page 249. - Replacing a host bus adapter (HBA) online See "Replacing a host bus adapter online" on page 256. - Updating the array controller firmware, also known as a nondisruptive upgrade See "Upgrading the array controller firmware online" on page 257.
+Task Topic Reconfigure a LUN online that is under DMP control DR tool-See "Reconfiguring a LUN online that is under DMP control using the Dynamic Reconfiguration tool" on page 258.
+Manual-See "Manually reconfiguring a LUN online that is under DMP control" on page 269.
+Replace a host bus adapter (HBA) online ■ DR tool-See "Replacing a host bus adapter online" on page 269.
+Update the array controller firmware, also known as a nondisruptive upgrade See "Upgrading the array controller firmware online" on page 280.

-Reconfiguring a LUN online that is under DMP control
+Reconfiguring a LUN online that is under DMP control using the Dynamic Reconfiguration tool